 In the Buckeye State, there is a lot to be thankful for.
 This includes the beautiful shores of Lake Erie to all that Cincinnati has to offer and everywhere in between.
-After taking into consideration the numerous respected colleges and 7 professional sports teams, Ohioans have much to be proud of.

-12 Questions You Need Answers To
+12 Questions You Need Answered About Ohio Funeral Insurance

-1. What is Burial Insurance?
+1. What is Ohio Funeral Insurance?

 Price Lock: The price will never increase.

-Coverage Lock: The coverage amount will never decrease and the policy will never expire.
+Coverage Lock: The coverage amount will never decrease, and the policy will never expire.

 Make sure you have a trustworthy beneficiary that knows what your final wishes are so they can spend the money how you want.